-POWER SUPPLY: (Figure 2, Item A) On the right (PS2) and left (PS1) in the frame there is a compartment for a power supply.
+POWER SUPPLY: (Figure 2, Item A) Compartments on each side are marked PS1 (left) annd right (PS2) in the frame there is a compartment for a power supply.
 An LED, power switch, toggle, and handle is visible on each installed power supply.
 One power supply is required to operate the frame.
 An optional second power supply may be installed for redundant power.

 FRAME CONTROLLER CARD: (Figure 2, Item B) On the right side of the frame is the frame controller card.
 The card is secured in the frame with a small screw in the card mount.
-The HPF-GE-FC Network Controller Card provides gigabit communication with installed cards to enable firmware updates.